kkrt-labs/kakarot/docs/supported_opcodes.md

-# Kakarot supported VM opcodes 🧪
+# Kakarot supported EVM opcodes 🧪

 This document describes the opcodes supported by Kakarot.